167th Airlift Wing Airman Spotlight February 2022

-U.S. Air Force Senior Airman Emma Van Horn is a knowledge management specialist for the 167th Communications Flight and the 167th Airlift Wing Airman Spotlight for February 2022.
-(U.S. Air National Guard photo by Senior Master Sgt.
-Emily Beightol-Deyerle)
+Senior Airman Emma Van Horn is a knowledge management specialist for the 167th Communications Flight and the 167th Airlift Wing Airman Spotlight for February 2022.

+As a knowledge management specialist, Van Horn is responsible for the coordination and distribution of information and data, managing the flow, distribution, life cycle and disposal of communications and information integral to our operations.

+“Senior Airman Van Horn has been a tremendous asset to not just communications flight, but the entire wing,” said Maj.
+Donald F. Carpenter, 167th Communications Flight commander.
+“She was instrumental in creating process efficiency over the last year utilizing automation and workflow creation for a number of administrative tasks.”

 |Date Taken: